exakat/exakat-docs/Reference/Rules/Classes/CantInstantiateClass.rst

 	:og:description: When constructor is not public, it is not possible to instantiate such a class :og:url: https://exakat.readthedocs.io/en/latest/Reference/Rules/Can't Instantiate Class.html
 	:og:locale: en
-When constructor is not public, it is not possible to instantiate such a class.
+.. raw:: html	<script type="application/ld+json">{"@context":"https:\/\/schema.org","@graph":[{"@type":"WebPage","@id":"https:\/\/php-tips.readthedocs.io\/en\/latest\/Reference\/Rules\/Classes\/CantInstantiateClass.html","url":"https:\/\/php-tips.readthedocs.io\/en\/latest\/Reference\/Rules\/Classes\/CantInstantiateClass.html","name":"Can't Instantiate Class","isPartOf":{"@id":"https:\/\/www.exakat.io\/"},"datePublished":"Tue, 21 Jan 2025 08:40:17 +0000","dateModified":"Tue, 21 Jan 2025 08:40:17 +0000","description":"When constructor is not public, it is not possible to instantiate such a class","inLanguage":"en-US","potentialAction":[{"@type":"ReadAction","target":["https:\/\/exakat.readthedocs.io\/en\/latest\/Can't Instantiate Class.html"]}]},{"@type":"WebSite","@id":"https:\/\/www.exakat.io\/","url":"https:\/\/www.exakat.io\/","name":"Exakat","description":"Smart PHP static analysis","inLanguage":"en-US"}]}</script>When constructor is not public, it is not possible to instantiate such a class.
 Either this is a conception choice, or there are factories to handle that.
 Either way, it is not possible to call new on such class.

 .. code-block:: php